wko27/blog/_posts/2017-09-17-ES6_Import_Export.md

 export { foo, bar, baz }
 ```

-But this would be annoying since exposing a new constant requires modifying potentially many files.
+But this would be verbose since exposing a new constant requires modifying potentially many files.
 The **\*** syntax lets us re-write moduleB as:

 ```
 export * from moduleA